List of FIS Nordic World Ski Championships medalists in Nordic combined

 This is a list of medalists in the FIS Nordic World Ski Championships in Nordic combined.
-Bold numbers in brackets denotes record number of victories in corresponding disciplines.
+Numbers in brackets denotes number of victories in corresponding disciplines.
+Boldface denotes record number of victories.

 Introduction

 This event debuted in 1925.
 At that time, the athletes competing in Nordic combined competed together with the 18 km athletes and the ski jumpers, so an athlete could conceivably win gold in ski jumping and combined on the same day.
-This format existed until 1939.
-From 1950, there were separate races for athletes competing in the combined competition, and there was one individual competition, with three jumps where the best two counted, and a 15 km cross country race.
+Already in 1926 the combined athletes got their own day of ski jumping.
+From 1958, there were separate cross country races for athletes competing in the combined competition, and there was one individual competition, with three jumps where the best two counted, and a 15 km cross country race.
 Later, the third jump was abolished.
 From 1985 onwards, the Gundersen method – named after the former combined athlete Gunder Gundersen, who devised the system – was used, where the points from ski jumping were recalculated into cross country skiing times and the athletes then started with a staggered start, the winning ski jumper starting first.
 The team event debuted in 1982, the sprint in 1999, and the mass start debuted in 2009 (it was only time when mass start event was held).
 Also in 2009, the 15 km individual Gundersen was changed to a 10 km individual normal hill event while the 7.5 sprint event was changed to a 10 km individual large hill event with the former involving a single jump from the normal hill while the latter involves a single jump from the large hill.
 The team sprint event debuted in 2013.
 In 2021, women Nordic combined skiers debuted at the World Championships with individual competition, consisting of ski jumping normal hill event and a 5 km cross country race.
 In 2023, there debuted mixed team event which replaced men's team sprint event.
+In 2025, the women's mass start was added to the program and 10 km individual normal hill event was changed to 7.5 km compact individual normal hill event.

 Men's events

-10 km individual normal hill
+Individual normal hill

-Formerly known as the 18 km/ 15 km Individual Gundersen, this event involved two jumps from the ski jumping normal (or basic) hill.
-For the FIS Nordic World Ski Championships 2009 in Liberec, the event will involve a single jump from the ski jumping normal hill followed by 10 km of cross country skiing.
-Any one point difference between competitors in the ski jump represents 4 seconds between them at the start of the cross country part of the competition.
+This event is one of only three events held at every FIS Nordic World Ski Championships.
+Formerly known as the 18 km / 15 km / 10 km individual event, this event involved two jumps from the ski jumping normal (or basic) hill.
+Since the FIS Nordic World Ski Championships 2009 in Liberec, the event involved a single jump from the ski jumping normal hill followed by 10 km of cross country skiing.
+Any one point difference between competitors in the ski jump represented 4 seconds between them at the start of the cross country part of the competition.
+Since the FIS Nordic World Ski Championships 2025 in Trondheim, this event changed to compact format which features fixed starting times in accordance with the athlete's ranking after one ski jump which is separate to the number of points achieved in the ski jumping element of the contest.

-The 10 km individual normal hill is one of only three events held at every FIS Nordic World Ski Championships.